 The Crafty One: Even if you are all thumbs when it comes to crafts, everyone needs a fun, creative friend during deployments.
 They will teach you how to decorate a care package and will share paint and glitter for homecoming signs.

 The friends you need when you are new to a duty station

 The Emergency Contact: The first neighbor you meet will probably be listed on all your children’s emergency paperwork for a while, just because they are the only person whose phone number you know in this time zone.

-The Local Expert: This friend actually grew up near the base and can tell you all about what to eat, where to get your hair done, and how to get the best deals.
+The Local Expert: This friend grew up near the base or has lived here for a while and can tell you what to eat, where to get your hair done, and how to get the best deals.
+They’ll help you find great deals and dicount programs.
 They also love to hear your stories about other parts of the country and the world.

 Church Friend: Finding a new church that you love can make a new duty station feel like home.
 This Bible buddy will invite you into the church community, make you feel welcome at meetings, and pray with you when life is rough.